 Bring your charged laptops for this session!

-Debora Wenger, Google Tools Trainer
+Debora Wenger, Google News Lab Tools Trainer, University of Mississppi

 Google News Lab‘s suite of tools is designed to make finding, verifying and visualizing content easier for anyone producing quality content.
 In this session, you’ll learn how to use Google Trends to find stories that resonate with audiences, you’ll get tips on using Google Images and Chrome extensions to make your work more accurate and you’ll see how to use Sheets, MyMaps and Fusion Tables to scrape data and create more interactive storytelling.
 Participants who have laptops available will find the exercises easier to complete.